Letter from US Supreme Court Justice William Douglas

 Photo of Sissy

-Photo of Sissy, Hands Together
+Photo of Sissy, Arms Out

 In 1972, as the political fallout from the Sharpstown Bank scandal resonated across the state, Sissy Farenthold launched her first campaign for governor.
 She hadn’t planned to run for the office, in deference to U.S. Senator Ralph Yarborough, the leader of the liberal wing of the Texas Democratic Party.
 But when he decided not to run, she entered the gubernatorial race.